SAP Business One → Odoo Migration

 |---|---|

-The argument breaks down if you are in the lower end of the SAP B1 cost range, if your VAR retainer is low because your customization needs are low, or if you have significant existing SAP B1 customization that would need to be rebuilt on Odoo.
-Those situations belong in the model before a migration decision is made.
+The argument breaks down if your SAP B1 stack is at the cheap end, if your VAR retainer is low because your customization needs are low, or if you have significant existing SAP B1 customization that would need rebuilding on Odoo.
+Those belong in the model before a migration decision is made.

 Five situations where migration is the wrong call.
 These are disqualifiers, not caveats.